Introduction to dental calculus

 Various studies have been done on animal and human models to evaluate the calculus attachment to different surfaces of the tooth.
 Beagle dog models have been extensively used for this purpose.
-It is important to emphasize at this point that the two major differences exist between the beagle dog model employed and the human oral cavity regarding calculus formation.
+It is important to emphasize at this point that two major differences exist between the beagle dog model employed and the human oral cavity regarding calculus formation.
 Firstly, calculus formed in beagle dogs is known to possess a high amount of calcium carbonates, whereas human calculus consistently contains calcium phosphates 45.
 Secondly, due to lack of regular brushing, the calculus surface in the dog model is rougher than generally observed in humans 46.
 This aspect may lead to increased rates of formation of calculus in dogs under the experimental conditions as compared to man.

 The firmer adhesion of calculus to high surface free energy materials can be explained on the basis of the high surface free energies of both interacting surfaces, which is a thermodynamically favorable situation for adhesion.
-From a clinical point of view, it is important to realize that calculus removal can be facilitated by polishing the tooth surface, thereby reducing its surface free energy.
+From a clinical point of view, it is important to realize that calculus removal can be facilitated by polishing the tooth surface thereby reducing its surface free energy.
 During instrumentation, easier calculus removal results in reduced loss of sound tooth structure.
 A major requirement for prevention of calculus formation is a smooth tooth surface.
 Once this is achieved, calculus formation can be reduced, but cannot be completely inhibited.
-As a second preventive measure, the tooth surface free energy may be reduced by adsorption of amine fluoride or perfluoroalkyl surfactants to facilitate easier removal 47.
+As a second preventive measure, the tooth surface free energy may be reduced by adsorption of amine fluoride or perfluoroalkyl surfactants to facilitate easier removal of calculus 47.

-Inhibitors of calcification
+Inhibitors of calculus formation

 Calcification nucleation inhibitors: